 Write down five little victories each day.
 Once you start getting into this habit, you are training yourself to put the focus on the positive and get your brain to stop being so critical.

 Put a notebook next to your bed and each day write down 5 things.
-Make sure one or two of them are music or band related.
+Be sure one or two of them are music or band related.

 Make daily lists of what you need to do to get your goals met – the night before!